LiaoSirui/blog.liaosirui.com/系统运维/D.虚拟化技术/VMware虚拟化平台/vSphere/ESXi常见问题处理.md

 - Jumpstart plugin late-filesystems activation failed   Logs are stored on non-persistent storage.
 Consult product documentation to configure a st*** log server or a scratch partition.

 try skipping it by adding `jumpstart.disable=late-filesystems` in the boot options (SHIFT+O on boot)

+##  (53/189) for the SMP_BootAPs module

+The KVM is a TrendNet PS/2 KVM and there was a USB->PS/2 adapter on it.
+Once that was removed and a standard USB keyboard attached (monitor still from KVM), the system booted right into the installer and completed setup with no trouble.

+尝试：先关闭超线程进行安装

+the solution is really simple, go to bios and disable the hyper threading first, you will able to get back to ESXi host without hyper threading.

+Then, set VMkernel.Boot.hyperthreadingMitigationIntraVM = false (don't set the wrong one), esxi will use SCAv2 after reboot, then restart.

+After that, go to bios enable hyper threading, the esxi should be able to start without CVE-2018-3646 warning now